Aravindhakumar-M/Greenguard/Pump Controller/README.md

 4. The script includes error handling and cleanup procedures.

 ## Acknowledgments
 Credit to the creators of ROS for providing the tools and libraries for robotics development.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.